 How You Can Stop Black Tactics

-While Amazon has put the above practices in place to deter hackers and put an end to black hat tactics, much of the responsibility for monitoring these hacks still lies with the Amazon community.
+While Amazon has put practices in place to deter hackers and put an end to black hat tactics, much of the responsibility for monitoring these hacks still lies with the Amazon community.

 As an Amazon seller or shopper, there are a few different resources you can use to report practices that Amazon deems as unacceptable.
 These include:

 - Submitting a Vendor or Seller Case Support Ticket; you can use the support ticket to report zombie listings and variation manipulation as well

 - Conduct a test buy to identify counterfeit products (this is only for untrademarked products); follow these steps to make sure you test buy is conducted within Amazon’s guidelines

 - Contacting your Amazon contact directly

 If you are filing a claim against a seller, make sure you get their merchant seller ID.
 If you are filing a claim against a reviewer, use the review permalink provided by Amazon.